When you configure

 -

-Contact the identity provider administrator to:
+Contact the identity provider administrator to:-

 Establish a naming convention for mapping directory server groups to Deep Security roles.